simoncblyth/opticks/notes/issues/old_workflow_finds_extra_lSteel_skin_surface.rst

 old_workflow_finds_extra_lSteel_skin_surface
 ===============================================

-TODO : work out why get one extra bnd in oldoptical
+DONE : work out why get one extra bnd in oldoptical
 ------------------------------------------------------

+* it was due to finding skin surfaces by lv name not lv pointer together with duplicate lv name "lSteel"  in the geometry

 ::